1: The donor transformer: 8.25KV 0.25 Amps

 Some transformers will automatically limit their current when the secondary is short-circuit.
 This feature occurs if there is a flux path created by the primary that doesn't interact with the secondary.
 This then causes a current limiting effect to occur that would be the same as placing an inductor in series with the secondary.
 Transformers that have this feature built in include NSTs, welders, MOTs etc, and it is achieved by having so called shunts (metal inserts), bridging the gaps between the core's legs.
 This characteristic can also occur if there is an excessive leakage flux, which is the case with my own transformer.

 8: The setup on my lathe

-This rather cumbersome setup (above) was needed as the centre height of the lathe is not enough to allow for a fully wound coil.
+This rather cumbersome setup (8) was needed as the centre height of the lathe is not enough to allow for a fully wound coil.
 The chuck of the lathe is driving another chuck which is raised above the lathe bed, allowing more room for the coil to swing around in.

 9: The Primary bifilar winding.
 AWG #14

 Because the thick wire needed some two-handed work I left the side pieces off when winding this for better access, and just positioned the paper by eye.

 10: One of the Secondary AWG #26 windings

 In each case the lathe's screw feed was engaged and a suitable gear was employed that would, on each turn of the mandrel, only move the saddle the same distance as the wire's diameter.